Front End Testing: A Beginner’s Guide

 As explained above, cross browser testing allows testers to check if a website works as expected when accessed via different browser-device-OS combinations.
 This applies to different versions of the same browser and assistive tools.

 Apps must be tested on different device-OS combinations.
-Among other things, testing responsive design is a key aspect of cross browser and cross device testing.
+Among other things, trying responsive design is a crucial aspect of cross-browser and cross-device testing.
 Testers can use BrowserStack’s free responsive design checker to check their software’s appearance on the latest real devices.

 Integration testing verifies the interface between two software units or modules.
-It focuses on checking if modules are communicating adequately and exposes any errors between integrated units.
-Integration tests are essential to analyzing the behavior of systems comprising multiple, connected elements.
-Unit tests are generally followed by integration tests.
+It focuses on checking if modules are communicating adequately and expose any errors between integrated units.
+Integration tests are essential to analyzing the behavior of systems comprising multiple connected elements.
+Integration tests generally follow unit tests.

-Note: All accessibility testing on the BrowserStack real device cloud is executed on real browsers and devices.
-3000+ real browsers and devices, in fact.
+Note: All accessibility testing on the BrowserStack real device cloud is executed on real browsers and devices—3000+ real browsers and devices.

 Acceptance testing determines if a software system meets all predetermined specifications.
 It evaluates if the system complies with business, technical, and aesthetic requirements so that business stakeholders and end-users can be satisfied alike.

 Acceptance tests are generally divided into – User Acceptance Testing and Business Acceptance Testing.
-The former checks to ensure that the product is meeting all performance standards from users’ perspective while the latter establishes that the software aligns with business goals and requirements.
+The former checks to ensure that the product meets all performance standards from the users’ perspective, while the latter establishes that the software aligns with business goals and requirements.

-- Consistently Evolving UI: In the modern software space, core libraries, and third-party components have to be upgraded every few months.
+- Consistently Evolving UI: In modern software, core libraries and third-party components must be upgraded every few months.
 Upgrading one library requires commensurate changes to all other necessary components.
-With every single upgrade, all components need to be retested, including automation tools and testing tools.
+With every upgrade, all components need to be retested, including automation and testing tools.
 Latest APIs and functionalities must also be integrated, built, and handled within increasingly short timelines.

 - Choosing the right Automation Tool: Effecting, periodic front-end testing requires automation.
-Manual testers cannot be expected to keep running tests every time an upgrade is pushed.
+Manual testers cannot be expected to run tests every time an upgrade is pushed.
 However, choosing an automation tool that can be effectively set up and empowered with test scripts to run requisite checks and verifications.
-However, with the plethora of automation testing tools available, it can be somewhat challenging to select what would work best for your team, given their skillsets and project requirements.
-It will require dedicated research, which would be an investment of time and effort.
+However, with the plethora of automation testing tools available, it can be somewhat challenging to select what would work best for your team, given their skill sets and project requirements.
+However, Selenium Webdriver, Cypress, TestCafe, and Playwright are some preferred frameworks for front-end testing.

-- Detecting cross browser and cross device issues: With thousands of browser versions and devices used across the world to access the internet, testers have to cover a massive range to equip a site or app for real-world usage.
-This can be challenging since new devices and browser versions are constantly being released.
+- Detecting cross-browser and cross device issues: With thousands of browser versions and devices used worldwide to access the internet, testers must cover a massive range to equip a site or app for real-world usage.
+This can be challenging since new devices and browser versions are constantly released.
 To keep up, teams need access to real browsers and devices.
 An in-house device lab takes significant financial and human resources to set up, maintain and upgrade.
-It’s just easier to use test infra hosted on the cloud, as in BrowserStack.
+Using test infra hosted on the cloud is more accessible, as in BrowserStack.

 Front End Testing Best Practices

-- Start with the testing pyramid: For testers and teams just starting out with Front End testing, it’s a good idea to use the testing pyramid as a blueprint.
-That means: start running unit tests, then move on to integration testing, and finally, execute end to end testing.
-Once this structure is in place, it will be relatively easy to achieve reasonably high test coverage.Find Out: How do you ensure maximum test coverage?
+- Start with the testing pyramid: For testers and teams just starting with Front End testing, it’s a good idea to use it as a blueprint.
+That means: starting running unit tests, then moving on to integration testing, and finally, executing end-to-end testing.
+Once this structure is in place, achieving reasonably high test coverage will be relatively easy.

-Dive deeper into the testing pipeline, and add more kinds of tests once the pyramid comes into action.
+Dive deeper into the testing pipeline, and add more tests once the testing pyramid comes into action.
 Once unit tests, integration tests, and end-to-end tests are completed, it will be easier to expand the testing scope and include things like acceptance testing, visual testing, etc.

-- Decide the Front End elements to be prioritized: Front End testing requires the analysis and verification of hundreds, sometimes thousands of UI elements as well as functional elements.
-The former includes things like formatting, CSS, text, graphics, while the latter comprises forms, links, buttons, etc.
+- Decide the Front End elements to be prioritized: Front End testing requires analyzing and verifying hundreds, sometimes thousands of UI and functional elements.
+The former includes formatting, CSS, text, and graphics, while the latter comprises forms, links, buttons, etc.

-For effective testing, these elements must be prioritized to decide what gets tested first.
-For example, it makes sense to test page load time, basic text, images, and important functions (adding to cart, payment) first, and then move on to graphics and pop-ups.
+These elements must be prioritized for adequate testing to decide what gets tested first.
+For example, it makes sense to test page load time, basic text, images, and essential functions (adding to cart, payment) first, then move on to graphics and pop-ups.
 Check that all elements are visible and responsive, and then move on to verifying graphics and layout.

 - Choose the right Front End testing tools: Outside of providing real browsers and devices for test execution (and this is a mandatory feature), the ideal Front End testing tool should offer ways to make the process as seamless as possible.

-In other words, find a tool that provides a comprehensive set of resources covering every step of the testing pipeline.
+In other words, find a tool that provides comprehensive resources covering every step of the testing pipeline.
 The tool should be able to let QAs run tests, identify bugs, file and forward bugs to other team members, debug, and deploy.

 Front End Testing ensures that users get the best possible experience when they access a website or app.
-Needless to say, it is a key part of any testing pipeline.
+It is a key part of any testing pipeline.
 Consequently, testers need to be meticulous in their planning, execution, and implementation of Front End testing.